CalvinNeo/CFortranTranslator/README.md

 - function forward declaration
 - ~~if slice can be a scalar x and equal to (1: x + 1), there will be conflict in argtable~~
 - c-style array(partial)
+- variable with type
+- enable crlf rule(may cause bugs)